Apress/pro-asp.net-core-6/typos.md

 On Page 128, the Tip contains the word `Asset`, which should be `Assert`.

 (Thanks to Paul Williams and Sanjay Adlakhiya for reporting this problem)

 ***

+**Chapter 7**

+On page 145, the first sentence should be:

+>   The ***builder.Services*** property is used to set up objects, known as services, that can be used throughout the application and that are accessed through a feature called dependency injection, which I describe in Chapter 14.

+(Thanks to Paul Marangoni for reporting this problem)

+***